Internal Dispute Resolution Procedure (IDRP) Guide

 You can use the IDRP if you are one of the following or have been in the last six months:

-• A Member: this means you are paying into the fund, have a pension being paid, have a deferred pension, or refund entitlement with us.
+• A Member: this means that you are paying into the fund, have a pension in payment, have a deferred pension, or refund entitlement with us.

 • A dependant: a widow, widower, civil partner, cohabiting partner or an eligible child.